 It depends on the journey how much your fare is.

 If something 'depends on' something else they are connected and change together.
-In the example, if you ride the bus for a long time you pay more than if you only ride the bus for a short time.
 Notice the following:

 - Her wage depends on what kind of work she is doing.